eunsikim/GTRI_ITWMA/README.md

     ADD question2   VARCHAR(50) NOT NULL,
     ADD question3   VARCHAR(50) NOT NULL;
 ```
+### Setting up database migration
+1. Open the terminal on the root directory and run the command "composer require robmorgan/phinx"
+2. Run the command "vendor/bin/phinx init" to start your migration
+3. Modify the phinx.php file to suit your environment
+4. To create a new migration file, run the command "vendor/bin/phinx create 'NameOfNewMigrationFile'" (The name of the file has to be in CamelCase format)
+5. To run a migration, run the command "./vendor/bin/phinx migrate"
+6. To reverse a migration, tun the command "./vendor/bin/phinx rollback"

 ### Setting up the .env file
 The .env file should contain an app name, mysql server information and user type (this will be temporary) using this format: